Why I love the Olympus C-8080WZ camera:

 - auto-focus issues:

-absence of these or a very bright area in the centre or fast moving
+subject, absence of these or a very bright area in the centre or fast

-subjects will make focus difficult - it may select a different focus or
+moving subjects will make focus difficult - it may select a different

-focus on, so consider locking focus on subject (eg. a person's eyebrows
+region to focus on, so consider locking focus on subject (eg. a

-oriented vertically in the central AF markers) by keeping shutter
+person's eyebrows oriented vertically in the central AF markers) by

-headshots (ie. at 100mm focal length or more) in low light such as the modeling
+studio headshots (ie. at 100mm focal length or more) in low light such

 - CCD sensor contrast detection - this is always in use